How can we help?

 What states does Wiser operate in?

-Wiser Workplace currently operates in California, with plans to expand to additional states in 2026.
-Our focus on California allows us to deeply understand state employment law and build relationships with experienced mediators.
-If you're outside California, please contact us to discuss potential alternatives or to express interest in our expansion timeline.
+Wiser Workplace currently operates in California, with plans to expand to additional states.
+Our focus on California allows us to understand the state's employment-law framework and build the right employer response-commitment program for the California market.
+If you're outside California, please contact us to express interest in our expansion timeline.

 For Employees